Rainy day fund

 New York State Comptroller Thomas DiNapoli recommended in March 2010 that the state require that one half of surpluses be deposited into the rainy day fund.
-The Massachusetts rainy day fund has been the focus of tussles between the Governor of Massachusetts and the Massachusetts General Court.
+The Massachusetts rainy day fund has been the focus of tussles between the governor of Massachusetts and the Massachusetts General Court.
+Section 49-g of the Texas Constitution provides for that state's fund (officially called the "Economic Stabilization Fund") and caps the amount of the fund at $28.5 billion.
+Due to Texas' rapid economic growth, the actual fund balance has neared the cap.

 Some research suggests developing a national rainy day fund for states might improve state credit ratings and reduce capital financing costs for states.